Roadmap to optimal dog health: Navigate from A to Z with confidence

 Use pet-safe toothpaste (never use human toothpaste).
 Many flavors are available, so find one your dog likes.

-If brushing isn’t possible or if your dog already has periodontal disease, your veterinarian may offer other options, including professional cleanings, dental sealants, and oral rinses.
+If brushing isn’t possible or your dog already has periodontal disease, your veterinarian may offer other options, including professional cleanings, dental sealants, and oral rinses.

 Diabetes